slhck/compress-pptx/README.md

 This script takes all PNG or TIFF images part of the presentation which are larger than a given threshold (1 MiB by default), converts them to a lossy JPEG variant, and creates a new PPTX file.

+:warning: This is not the same as compressing images with PowerPoint's own functionality.
+You may still need to do this to reduce the size of your presentation!

 PNGs containing transparency will be skipped to prevent graphics issues.
 ## Requirements